Lux Capital

 Lux Capital is a venture capital firm based in New York City.
 It was founded in 2000, and focuses on investments in emerging technologies.

 History

 Lux Capital was founded in 2000 by Peter Hébert, Robert Paull and Josh Wolfe.
 In April 2011, former McKinsey Senior Partner Richard N. Foster and former CIA Director James Woolsey joined the organisation in senior management roles.
 In August 2012, former Pfizer head Jeff Kindler joined the organisation in similar capacities.

 The organisation had raised approximately $1 billion in investment funds by August 2019.
 By June 2021, it had raised approximately $1.5 billion in investment funds.

+In 2020, Lux Capitol joined a group of consumer technology companies by investing in the defense technology company, Anduril Industries.
+Anduril's product lineup includes unmanned aerial systems, robotic submarines, and counter-drone technologies, which have been deployed in military operations and border surveillance.